4 The Hole Argument and Some Extensions 38

 There are two distinct ways in which the assignment of all admissible coordinates to each point of a geometry may be accomplished.- Active point transformations: Keep the coordinate system fixed,

-, and permute the points of the geometry:
+, and permute the

 ,